top of page

 The House of KOKO until 17 October,

-Panel Talk at Leeds Art Gallery
+Panel At Leeds Art Gallery

+I am pleased to be leading an artist talk at Leeds Art Gallery.
 Talking honestly about money is not always an easy thing.
 In the art world we are told to fake it until we make it – but what is this really doing to our self esteem?
 Our Imposter syndrome?
 How can we have realistic expectations on how to make it?
 What even is ‘making it’?

 After many years being a creative, talking to creatives, holding groups with creatives I can safely say no one has a clue.
 All this faking we are making is just not the kindness in the world we need.
 We have collectively set ourselves up to fail.
 So let’s start looking at how we can change this!